bilalazh/New-Tab-Custom-Page/README.md

 ##### Image (In the Center)
- image is sourced from the same folder see image section to know more
+ image is sourced from the same folder see [[Image]] section to know more

 ### Alterantive Search Engines